christinebr/BioSim_G08_Christine_Marie/README_herbi.md

 # Info on herbivores

-Herbivores are animals that needs fodder, such as plants, and need this to survive
+Herbivores are animals that needs fodder, such as plants, to survive